 3. Multiple Annual All-Expenses-Paid-For National Conferences

 Every year, we send as many of our members as we can to the National oSTEM Conference in late November and the O4U Conference(s) in September & October.
-Admittance, flights, booking, and all travel expenses are entirely funded and paid for by the oSTEM National Organization and the university.
+Admittance, flights, booking, and all travel expenses are entirely funded and paid for by the oSTEM National Organization and Texas A&M University.